zerovm/zerovm/README.md

    3. Download and install [EGit plugin][egit-plugin] for Eclipse
    4. Point EGit to `git://github.com/zerovm/zerovm.git` and pull the most recent ZeroVM sources.
    5. Select 'create C/C++ project from makefile" to create a new Eclipse project.
-   6. Run the makefile to build the project and run unit tests.
+   6. Run the makefile to build the project and run tests.

    If everything is ok you will see output of the unit tests.
-Now if you've got `RUN OK PASSED` messages, you have successfully compiled ZeroVM for your platform!
+Now if you've got `* test has passed` messages, you have successfully compiled ZeroVM for your platform!
 You'll find the `zerovm` executable in the project root directory.

 [eclipse-dl]: http://www.eclipse.org/downloads/
 [egit-plugin]: http://www.eclipse.org/egit/download/